j-ittner/fluxus/design/prd.md

 - `RunResult.final` is a list of final output records after all merges and loops.
 - `lineage_for(i)` returns a `Lineage` object that can reconstruct the ordered sequence of `(step, output)` that contributed to `final[i]`.
 - Lineage includes branch and loop iterations as separate entries.
+- All fluxus 1.0 methods are preserved for backwards compatibility.

 ---